sitaramlaxman01/BIG-DATA-ANALYSIS/README.md

 I performed this task using Jupyter Notebook on my local system.
 This environment helped me run Python code, analyze data, and visualize results step by step

-This type of big data analysis is used in:
+This type of big data analysis is used in :

 E-commerce companies like Amazon, Flipkart (sales analysis)